 How often do you get advertisements for LinkedIn premium accounts?
 Unless you’re already a premium member, there’s a good chance they’re always trying to get you to upgrade.
-Trouble is, until recently there wasn’t a form of premium for sales professionals.
-Recruiters, job seekers and high-level professionals got all the attention.
-However, LinkedIn has developed Sales Navigator for sales professionals.
+Trouble is, until recently, there wasn’t a form of premium for sales professionals.
+Recruiters, job seekers, and high-level professionals got all of the attention.
+However, LinkedIn has developed LinkedIn Sales Navigator for sales professionals.

 If you have a Gmail account that you use for business, consider the Sales Navigator for Gmail plugin.
 At its most basic, this plugin allows you to see information on social contacts and sales leads coming from LinkedIn profiles.
 According to LinkedIn, this plugin provides insights into contact behavior, allowing you the opportunity to improve your sales pitches with great ice breakers.
 As described, the plugin is available to users of free LinkedIn accounts.
 For Sales Navigator subscribers, there’s also a save-to-CRM functionality, along with the ability to see who can introduce you to this person on LinkedIn (TeamLink).

 Further Reading: These are the Best 11 LinkedIn Premium Features You Should Check Out

 CRMs were never built to handle social media profiles.
 That is, until Nimble came around!